node-red-contrib-victron-ble 2.0.0

 BLE Backend Selection

-- The library will first attempt to use a custom adapter that parses the terminal output of the
+- If the DBus backend is unavailable or fails to start, the library attempts to use a custom adapter that parses the terminal output of the

-command. - This approach is necessary to support Victron GX, Ekrano, and similar devices, as well as most Linux systems where noble may not function, because it need to run as root.
+bluetoothctlcommand. - This approach is necessary to support Victron GX, Ekrano, and similar devices, as well as most Linux systems where noble may not function, because noble needs to run as root.

 - The adapter runs

-is not available or fails to start, the library falls back to the noble BLE library. - This is the standard for Node.js BLE access and works on macOS, Windows, and some Linux systems.
+bluetoothctlare not available or fail to start, the library falls back to the noble BLE library. - This is the standard for Node.js BLE access and works on macOS, Windows, and some Linux systems.

 - Important limitation: noble requires root access to access BLE hardware.
 On Victron GX, Ekrano, and similar devices, Node-RED runs under a non-root user, so noble cannot be used in these environments.
-This is a key reason for using the bluetoothctl-based approach on these platforms.
+This is a key reason for using the BlueZ DBus or

 Note: We previously attempted to use the